bumoproject/bumo-docs-en/docs/sdk_go.md

 - **Interface description**

-   The `getLatestInfo` interface is used to get the latest block information.
+   The `getLatest` interface is used to get the latest block information.

 - **Calling method**